Home Equity Loans

 A HELOC differs in that it acts like a credit card, meaning you can borrow, pay back and borrow again during the draw period.
 (Read more in the HELOC link.)

 For a HELOAN, you apply for the total amount of financing you need.
-This amount will depend on how much equity you have in your home.
-Shortly after closing on your HELOAN, you receive the total proceeds from the loan as a single payment.
+This amount will depend on how much equity you have in your home, and you will receive it as one lump sum.
 During the agreed-upon repayment period, you pay a fixed monthly amount that goes both toward interest and the loan principal, much like a mortgage.

 Both HELOANs and HELOCs offer lower interest rates than many personal loans because your home is used as collateral.